 THE FACULTY

 Nancy Carrick

 Anne Cavender

+Claudia Ingram

 Priya Jha

+Daniel Kiefer

 Heather King

 Sharon Oster

-Scott Stevens
+Judith Tschann

-The English program offers a major and a minor, with courses that engage students' critical and interpretive thinking, and refine their abilities in prose argument, in writing, and in oral communication.
-Students in English explore topics in American, British, ethnic, global and postcolonial literatures; cultural studies; Holocaust studies; and digital literacies.
-They study genres such as graphic narrative, drama, theory, poetry, film, literary adaptations, and children's and YA fiction, extending from classical antiquity to the twenty-first century.
-Students practice close and engaged literary reading and critical writing, using a variety of disciplinary and methodological approaches.
+The English program offers a major and minor, with courses that engage students' critical and interpretive thinking refine their abilities in prose argument, in writing, and oral communication.
+Diverse course offerings include topics in American, British, ethnic, global, and postcolonial literatures; cultural studies; Holocaust studies; digital literacies; on genres such as graphic narrative; drama; theory; poetry; film; literary adaptations; and, children's and YA fiction, spanning classical antiquity to the twenty-first century.
+Our classes emphasize the practices of close and engaged literary reading alongside critical writing, using a variety of disciplinary and methodological perspectives.
+The program offers the opportunity to pursue departmental honors, curricular flexibility for those pursuing double majors, as well as a pathway to various teaching credential programs.

-The English program offers students the opportunity to enrich their experience of English through membership in the English honor society, Sigma Tau Delta.
-Students can also complete coursework toward the major through study abroad, and gain valuable work experience in the Writing Center.
+The English program also offers opportunities to enrich the student experience of the discipline of English, including membership in the English honor society Sigma Tau Delta, completion of coursework toward the major through study abroad, and work experience in the Writing Center.

-Students often find the English degree to be excellent preparation for teaching credential programs.
-Alumni of the English program currently enjoy successful careers in education, law, Geographic Information Systems (GIS) programming and technology, publishing, medicine, non-profit administration, and professional writing, and have earned advanced degrees in literature, higher education, law, creative writing, library science and business.
+Alumni from the University of Redlands English program have pursued careers in education, law, GIS technology, publishing, medicine, non-profit administration, and professional writing, as well as advanced degrees in literature, higher education, law, creative writing, and business, among others.